 Human behavior is driven by a wide variety of factors.
 There is a psychological element to live streaming that makes it so appealing to audiences.

-According to an insightful piece on Skyword, the key psychological attraction that draws in today’s internet users is what marketers call FOMO, or “the fear of missing out.”
+The key psychological attraction that draws in today’s internet users is what marketers call FOMO, or “the fear of missing out.”

 Businesses have been using FOMO to attract viewers for some time now.
 For example, Apple has built a reputation for live streaming its product and software launch events to millions of viewers all over the globe.
 All kinds of people, from investors to tech geeks, want to see what’s happening at the headquarters in Cupertino.
 What’s more, they want to see it in real time.